Majorsaturn/FP_441/lab03/lab03.md

 I grabbed code from the demo to get started

-I added an if statement to check for /exit so that the code will not append the last message response so that the loop can detect /exit

 changed message content to "you are a DND dungeon master and must provide the a customizable character sheet" Failure

 changed message content to "you are a DND dungeon master" Successful run